Walediwura/node-js-tutorial-app/README.md

 # node-js-tutorial-app

-1. Run 'nodemon app.js' command on terminal to start the app.
+1. Run 'nodemon app.js' command in app folder on terminal to start the app.

 2. Supply desired information in as path parameter: